KRZK

 KRZK (106.3 FM) is a radio station broadcasting a classic country format.
 Licensed to Branson, Missouri, United States, it serves the Springfield, Missouri, area.
-The station is currently owned by Mike Huckabee, through licensee Ozark Mountain Media Group, LLC.
+The station is currently owned by Mike Huckabee, through the licensee Ozark Mountain Media Group, LLC.

-KRZK was originally owned by Turtle Broadcasting Company of Branson, a subsidiary of Orr & Earls Broadcasting, Inc. It was purchased in 1986 along with KRZK-FM which were off the air at the time.
+KRZK was originally owned by Turtle Broadcasting Company of Branson, a subsidiary of Orr & Earls Broadcasting, Inc. It was purchased in 1986 along with KRZK-FM, both of which were off the air at the time.
 Co-principal, Roderick Orr, sold his interest in the company to Charles Earles in 2004.
-Earls Broadcasting sold the station to Ozark Mountain Media Group effective December 10, 2018.
+Earls Broadcasting sold the station to Ozark Mountain Media Group, effective December 10, 2018.